drupke/ifsfit/README.txt

 To calculate gas E(B-V) in IFSF_MAKEMAPS, switch on the EBV tag in INIT as in the IFSF_QSODEBLEND_EXAMPLE.PRO initialization file.
 This calculates EBV for total flux (summed over components) and the flux on a component-by-component basis.
-The title tags are just for the plots.
+The TITLE tags are plot labels, and selecting APPLY produces corrected fluxes, outputs them to a file, and applies the extinction correction to the spatially-integrated total fluxes and to Halpha line fluxes, masses, energies, and momenta computed in any outflow calculation.
+It does not presently apply the extinction correction to line ratios or to plots of line flux maps.

 Presently the correction is only done using the E(B-V) calculated from the total flux (summed over components).
-I.e., you can correct the flux on a component-by-component basis but it uses the total E(B-V).
+I.e., you can correct the flux on a component-by-component basis but it uses the total (summed over components) E(B-V).
 IFSFIT will output the corrected fluxes into XDR files with suffixes '.emlflxcor_pp.xdr' and '.emlflxcor_med.xdr'.
 The '_pp' version does a correction on a per-pixel basis, and uses the median value if E(B-V) could not be calculated.
 The ‘_med’ version uses the median E(B-V) (calculated as a spatial median) from the entire map.
 The WINDSTR output from IFSF_MAKEMAPS will also contain the spatially-integrated corrected fluxes in the tag E_FLUX_TOT.
 This in turn contains the extinction-corrected, spatially-integrated fluxes in the structure tags COMP_UNEXT_PP, COMP_UNEXT_MED, TOT_UNEXT_PP, and TOT_UNEXT_MED.

 IFSFIT can implement E(B-V) on the stellar continuum within PPXF; set EBV_STAR = 1 in INIT.
 It will Monte Carlo the errors over NITER